Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Qwen3.6-27B: Replication on a Second Architecture

 \subsection{Impact of Steering Strength on Activations and Output Quality}

-We repeat the activation-perturbation analysis of \Cref{sec:steering_characteristics_llama} on Qwen3-32B.
-We track the same four metrics (target distance, L2 divergence, cross-entropy, and token count) as a function of steering coefficient.
+We repeat the activation-perturbation analysis of \Cref{sec:steering_characteristics_llama} on Qwen3.6-27B.
+We track the same four metrics (target distance, L2 divergence, cross-entropy, and token count) as a function of steering coefficient at the best operating layer (layer~32).
 All metric definitions are given in \Cref{sec:steering_characteristics_llama}.

 Fig.~\ref{fig:aggregate_metrics_honesty_qwen} and \ref{fig:aggregate_metrics_compassion_qwen} summarize the results for honesty and compassion, respectively.
 The core patterns replicate across architectures.
-SwFC produces target distances that grow linearly with the steering coefficient (up to ${\sim}58$ for honesty at layer~44, ${\sim}76$ for compassion at layer~45), whereas StTP and StMP remain near zero across all coefficients.
-L2 divergence increases steadily under SwFC but stays flat for StTP and StMP.
-Cross-entropy follows the same qualitative shape as on Llama-3.3-70B: a U-curve for SwFC with a minimum near the best operating point, and a monotonic decrease for StTP and StMP toward the aligned baseline.
+SwFC produces target distances that grow steadily with the steering coefficient (up to ${\sim}50$ for honesty and ${\sim}100$ for compassion at layer~32), whereas StTP and StMP stay far below SwFC (near zero for compassion, rising only to ${\sim}15$ for honesty).
+L2 divergence likewise increases under SwFC but stays comparatively flat for StTP and StMP.
+For StTP and StMP, cross-entropy stays well above the aligned baseline---near the malicious baseline for honesty and decreasing with coefficient for compassion---while SwFC rises further at higher coefficients, mirroring the coherence degradation the judge reports for uniform steering.

-Two quantitative differences stand out.
-First, absolute L2 divergence values are substantially larger on Qwen3-32B (${\sim}90$--$320$) than on Llama-3.3-70B (${\sim}5$--$21$).
-Second, compassion steering with SwFC triggers a pronounced verbosity explosion on Qwen3-32B: token counts rise from ${\sim}102$ at $\alpha{=}1$ to ${\sim}647$ at $\alpha{=}5$, far exceeding the aligned baseline of ${\sim}372$ tokens.
-StTP and StMP increase token counts only modestly under the same conditions (${\sim}80$ to ${\sim}160$).
-This contrast reinforces the finding that SwFC's unbounded activation shift can destabilize generation at high coefficients, while StTP and StMP maintain more controlled output behavior.
+One architecture-specific observation concerns response length.
+The aligned baseline on Qwen3.6-27B is markedly more verbose than the malicious or steered conditions---most strikingly for compassion, where it averages several hundred tokens while the malicious and steered responses remain far shorter---so the early-token metrics (first 50 tokens) are essential for comparing the activation-level effects on an equal footing.
+Notably, SwFC does not inflate response length here; StTP and StMP increase it only modestly with the coefficient while staying well below the aligned baseline, consistent with their more controlled activation shifts.

 \FloatBarrier